AlessandroCorradini/MongoDB-University/M220J - MongoDB for Java Developers/README.md

 ## Certificate of Completition

-You can see the [Certificate of Completition - TODO]() and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+You can see the [Certificate of Completition](https://github.com/AlessandroCorradini/Certificates/blob/master/MongoDB%20University%20-%20M220J%20MongoDB%20for%20Java%20Developers.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.

 ### ⚠️ Disclaimer ⚠️